 The final collection of images varied in colour.
 I tried to create the most vibrant, saturated and colourful prints that could be worn as scarves.
 Each print would be 1 yard, printed on 100% Chiffon.

 I have ranged the colour from the original artwork into a selection of vibrant scarves including the original Gold & Green, to an Aqua, Indigo, Lavender and Pink!
 Each print contains all the original depth of the artwork; you can se the hatching in the canvas and the raises in the paint.

 More pictures and updates will be coming soon!
-Im hoping to have purchases of the scales live by April 2018.
+Im hoping to have purchases of the scarves live by June 2018.

 Looking forward to sharing this with you all!

 Over the last few months I have been painting and drawing variety of floral artworks.
 Centrally using painting mediums on wood.
 A few weeks ago whilst on a trip into the city I popped into my favourite art store Eckersley's.
 In doing so I scrounged through their sale pile, and found a set of five A4 size wooden boards.

 Having no original ideas about what I could use them for, I did let them sit for a bit on the floor at the end of my bed... a common place for art products unfortunately.